defencedigital/moduk-service-manual/src/secure-by-design/be-secure-from-the-start.md

 ---
 layout: "layouts/guidance.njk"
 section: "Secure by Design"
-title: "Secure from the start"
+title: "Be secure from the start"
 description: "Design technology and services that are safe, secure and resilient to cyber attack."
 dateUpdated: 2024-04-23
 eleventyNavigation: